 To understand just what it depends on, you’ll need to dive into some details about how the Roth 401(k) works and what sets it apart from its traditional cousin.

-How a Roth 401(k) Works
+What Is a Roth 401(k) Plan?

 For example, say that at age 35, you contribute $10,000 to a Roth 401(k).
-You cannot deduct any of this $10,000 from your taxes.
+You cannot deduct any of this $10,000 from your income taxes.
 If you’re in the 24% tax bracket at the time, you’ll pay $2,400 in taxes on the money before contributing it.

 Now suppose that by the time you retire at age 65, that $10,000 contribution has grown to $75,000.
 You can withdraw that entire sum without paying taxes on it.
 If you’re still in the 24% bracket, that’s $18,000 in income taxes that you can avoid.

 Pro tip: If you have a Roth 401(k) or traditional 401(k) through an employer, make sure you sign up for a free analysis from Blooom.
 They’ll make sure you have the right allocation and are properly diversified.
 They also analyze the fees you’re paying.
 Sign up for your free Blooom analysis.